opensport/opensport.github.io/README.md

        sportdb -c                                         # create database schema

-See the [`sportdb` documentation](https://github.com/geraldb/sport.db/tree/master/script) for more.
+See the [`sportdb` command line tool documentation](https://github.com/geraldb/sport.db/tree/master/script) for more.

 ## Build Your Own `sport.db` Version

-Step 1:  Use the `sportdb` command line tool to create an empty database, that is, `sport.db`.
+Step 1:  Create an empty database, that is, `sport.db`.
 Issue the command:

     sportdb --create